edward1503/Cyclistic-Bike-Share-Data-Analysis/README.md

 # Cyclistic-Bike-Share-Data-Analysis

 This repository contains the code and documentation for a Data Analysis Project conducted on Cyclistic's bike-share data.
 The project is organized into several phases, based on the APPASA process (Ask - Prepare - Process - Analyze - Share - Act), including data cleaning,  data visualizations and recommendations.
+You can also check this [notebook](https://www.kaggle.com/code/nguynnc/how-does-a-bike-share-navigate-speedy-success?scriptVersionId=174625059) on Kaggle.

 ## Table of Contents